Cadence-GitHub/Stouffville-By-laws-AI/README.md

   - `search_bylaws.py`: Utility script for searching and extracting by-laws by keyword
   - `init_chroma.py`: Script to initialize ChromaDB with by-laws data
   - `chroma-data/`: Directory containing ChromaDB vector database files
+  - `AI-generated_Q&A.json`: Contains sample questions and answers for autocomplete
+  - `ingest_questions.py`: Script to ingest questions into ChromaDB for autocomplete functionality

 - **Static Assets**: Frontend assets are in the `backend/app/static/` directory
   - `demo.css` and `demo.js`: Styling and functionality for the demo interface